 At the Tokyo Olympics, the Japanese was by far the most famous athlete, having been chosen to light the Olympic cauldron.
 During her three matches played there, the tennis ace rocked the red Nike Fall Tokyo Dress and accessorized it with long red braided hairstyle.

 The dress features plenty of mesh sections and an interesting asymmetrical racerback.

 At the Western & Southern Open, Osaka wore the Nike Fall Victory Sleeveless Polo and a tiered pleated skirt.

 At the US Open, where she lost in the third round to eventual runner-up Leylah Fernandez, Osaka sported a vibrant yellow dress made just for her.
-To our delight, the item has been available at Tennis Warehouse Europe.
 Besides the eye-catching color, characteristics of this dress are contrast black trims and deep V-back secured with a horizontal band on the widest section.
 Geometrically printed biker shorts completed the look.

 Always a fight from, @naomiosaka.